 Tell-tale Signs Something is Wrong in a Restaurant

 If you have developed food poisoning and incurred pain, suffering and lost earnings as a result then you should be seeking compensation.
 However, it is always best to seek prevention rather than cure, so, with this in mind; you should aim to avoid the following when dining in a restaurant.

-While having the representation of leading first personal injury lawyer will be of great benefit, but there are also some other things a prospective claimant can do to ensure their claim has the optimum chance of success.
+Having the representation of a leading first personal injury lawyer will be of great benefit, there are also some other things a prospective claimant can do to ensure their claim has the optimum chance of success.